reasonml/reason-native/src/test-runner/README.md

 ```

 ## License
-@reason-native/test-runner is MIT licensed, as found in the LICENSE file.
+@reason-native/test-runner is MIT licensed, as found in the LICENSE file at the root of the reason-native repository.